What is DAB radio?

 So, what makes it an appealing option to customers who already have FM radio in their lives?

 On the other hand, DAB radio sends signals very differently to FM or AM.
 Instead of a typical radio station, the DAB feed is sent in binary.
-This means that more stations can exist in the same space without reducing sound quality.
+This means more stations can exist in the same space without reducing audio quality.

 There could be as many as 60 stations connected to a single broadcasting tower.

-DAB radio signals also provide a more reliable reception too.
+DAB radio signals also provide a more reliable reception.
 FM stations are only capable of broadcasting on a specific frequency, depending on the position of your antenna.

 However, if you have a DAB radio, then your restrictions will be lifted.
 You can achieve excellent results because you have multiple chances to encounter a reliable signal.